demogitjava/LanServer/README.md

 To run the server over docker type

-docker build -f Dockerfile -t lanserver .
+docker build -f Dockerfile -t demolanserver .

 and you create a docker image with the latest openjdk version runs in a container over port 8443